ud-cis-discord/ud-cis-discord.github.io/pages/Question Tagging.md

 ## Tagging a question

-To tag a question, use the `s;tagquestion` command.
-You can also use `s;tagq` or `s;tag` as shorthand.
-This command is used by replying to a message that you'd like to link to an assignment with that assignment's ID in one of your course's channels as an argument: `s;tagq <assignmentID>`
+To tag a question, use the `/tagquestion` command.
+This command is used by replying to a message that you'd like to link to an assignment with that assignment's ID in one of your course's channels as an argument: `/tagquestion <assignmentID>`

 ![Josh Lyon sent: Is Python just for making games about snakes?
-Josh Lyon sent (replying to the previous message): s;tagq hw2 Sage sent: Added that message to the database ][25]
+Josh Lyon sent (replying to the previous message): /tagq hw2 Sage sent: Added that message to the database ][25]

-If you're only enrolled in one CISC course, you can see the list of assignments you can tag questions to by using the `s;q` command.
-If you're enrolled in two or more courses, you'll have to specify the course you'd like to see assignments for: `s;q 108`.
+If you're only enrolled in one CISC course, you can see the list of assignments you can tag questions to by using the `/question` command.
+If you're enrolled in two or more courses, you'll have to specify the course you'd like to see assignments for: `/question 108`.

 ## Finding tagged questions

-If you want to find questions that other people have tagged to specific assignments, you can use the `s;question` command, or `s;q` as shorthand, followed by the assignment that you want to find questions for: `s;q <assignmentID>` in either <span style="color:#7289DA">#sages_place</span> or a DM with Sage.
-If you're enrolled in more than one CISC course, you'll need to specify the course you're looking up as well: `s;q
+If you want to find questions that other people have tagged to specific assignments, you can use the `/question` command, followed by the assignment that you want to find questions for: `/question <assignmentID>` in either <span style="color:#7289DA">#sages_place</span> or a DM with Sage.
+If you're enrolled in more than one CISC course, you'll need to specify the course you're looking up as well: `/q
 <courseID> <assignmentID>`.

-![Josh Lyon sent: s;q 108 hw2 Sage sent: I've sent the list to your DMs.][26] ==>
+![Josh Lyon sent: /q 108 hw2 Sage sent: I've sent the list to your DMs.][26] ==>
 ![Sage sent: Questions for 108 hw2: * Is Python just for making games about snakes? (click to view) * How do I invert a binary tree? (click to view)][27]

 You can then click the link that says "Click to view" to go to the original message and see discussion about the